adnansirajrakin/TBT-CVPR2020/README.md

 'targets'= sets the target class for the attack.
 'start' = start pixel of the trigger for each channel.
 'end'= end pixel of the trigger for each channel.

+Note: We can not directly control the value of 'nb'.
+It is determined by the algorithm based on the values of 'wb'.